smorad/um_cisc_7404/14_llm.typ

     // Industrial research (theory-adjacent/empirical, GRPO)
     // Industrial application (apply RL library but with known hyperparameters)

-I am very proud of you all for making it so far!
+I am very proud of you all for making it so far! #pause

-From your participation, many of you are already RL/IL experts!
+- From your participation, many of you are already experts! #pause
+- It is not expected that you understand everything! #pause
+- If you understand MDPs and V/Q functions, that is enough #pause

-I know many of you live in Zhuhai, and crossing the border takes time
+I know many of you live in Zhuhai, and crossing the border takes time #pause

-I hope these lectures have been worth your time
+- I hope these lectures have been useful #pause

 And I hope you enjoyed the course!